glyphobet/fragments/README.md

 Fragments
 =========

 Fragments uses concepts from version control to replace many uses of templating languages.
-Instead of a templating language, it provides diff-based templating; Instead of revision control, it provides "fragmentation control".
+Instead of a templating language, it provides diff-based templating; instead of revision control, it provides "fragmentation control".

 Fragments enables a programmer to violate the [DRY (Don't Repeat Yourself)](http://en.wikipedia.org/wiki/Don't_repeat_yourself) principle; it is a [Multiple Source of Truth](http://en.wikipedia.org/wiki/Single_Source_of_Truth) engine.